Find Trade Colleges

 $21,825 Avg Student Debt

-Full-time students from Colorado pay an average of $9,245 in tuition and fees if they choose to attend Colorado State University - Pueblo.
-If you are from out of state, expect to pay an average of $16,324.
+The average in-state tuition and fees for students at Colorado State University - Pueblo is $9,245.
+Those students who come from outside the state pay an average of $16,324.
 By the time they get their bachelor’s degree, students from this school have racked up an average of $21,825 in student loans.

-Some students may be able to take online classes at Colorado State University - Pueblo.
+If you are interested in distance education, be sure to check with the school since Colorado State University - Pueblo does offer online classes for certain majors.
 To give an idea of how popular online courses are at the school, 55% of undergraduates took at least one course online in 2020-2021.

 #8